JRKagumba/running-calculator/README.md

 ### Treadmill Speed Converter

-I've had to do quite a few runs on the treadmill during my training, doing so I found that treadmill speeds and on ground speeds are not directly comparable.
+I've had to do quite a few runs on the treadmill during my training, in doing so I found that treadmill speeds and on ground speeds are not directly comparable.
 The speed displayed on a treadmill is the speed at which the belt is moving under your feet, while on ground speed is the actual speed at which you are moving through the air.
-There are several factors that can affect your on ground speed, including the incline of the treadmill, the length of your stride, and the effect of wind resistance.
-A tool to convert treadmill speed to on ground speed can help me more accurately compare my treadmill runs to my outdoor runs and track my progress over time.
+There are several factors that can affect the on ground speed, including the incline of the treadmill, the length of your stride, and the effect of wind resistance.
+This tool focuses mainly on incline as the primary conversion factor.
+Conversion algorithm was borrowed from [hillrunner.com](https://www.hillrunner.com/calculators/treadmill-pace-conversions/).

 ## Key Features